MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-fpi-sample.md

 ### Hardware station extension design

-The purpose of the extension (connector) is to communicate with the fiscal printer.
+The purpose of the extension that is a fiscal connector is to communicate with the fiscal printer.

 The Hardware station extension is **HardwareStation.Extension.PosnetThermalFVFiscalPrinterSample**.
-This extension submits commands that the Commerce runtime extension generates to the fiscal printer, by calling the functions of the POSNET driver that is provided by the manufacturer.
+This extension submits the commands that the Commerce runtime extension generates to the fiscal printer by calling the functions of the POSNET driver.
 It also handles device errors.

 #### Request handler